eliseydudin/http-thing/README.md

 # http_thing ⚙️
-a simple library ive written to practise http stuff :3. here you create a route like this:
+a simple library ive written to practise http stuff (and Webbop added to :P) :3. here you create a route like this:
 ```rust
 struct PingPongRoute;